 Student loan providers are more forgiving than credit card companies.
 You might be able to qualify for income-based repayment or waived interest, among other options, depending on your financial situation.
 But when you transfer your student loan to a credit card, those options are no longer available.
 If you lose your job, for example, you won’t have as many alternatives to help you with your payments.

-All the same, doing a balance transfer to help pay off your student loan can be a good idea if your main goal is to get out of debt quickly.
+All the same, paying off student loans with a balance transfer credit card can be a good idea if your main goal is to get out of debt quickly.